 To provide meaningful instruction and training, classes are limited in size.
-Standard lecture classes average 25 students.
-The maximum lecture class size is 30 students.
+Standard lecture classes average 24 students.
+The maximum class size for lecture classes is 34 students.

-Laboratory classes enable students to receive hands-on training using equipment similar to that used by business and industry.
-To ensure that students receive the necessary time and attention to build experience and confidence, the student-teacher ratio for laboratory classes is a maximum of 24:1.
+Laboratory classes enable students to receive hands on training using equipment similar to that used by business and industry.
+To ensure that students receive the necessary time and attention to build experience and confidence, typical laboratory classes average 20 students.
+The maximum class size for laboratory classes is 24 students.